Contributor conventions

 Deliberate REST↔MCP parity exceptions

-Section titled “Deliberate REST↔MCP parity exceptions”The parity audit (PROJ-236) confirmed these surface-only features are intentional, not drift — don’t re-flag them in future audits:
+Section titled “Deliberate REST↔MCP parity exceptions”These surface-only features are intentional, not drift — don’t re-flag them in future audits:

-routes/files.ts) — REST-only.
+POST /api/files,GET /api/files/:id) — REST-only.
 Binary/multipart upload and streamed download can’t cross JSON-RPC.
-Tracked separately as PROJ-234 (no MCP surface at all for this domain). - Auth (
+Metadata operations (list, get metadata, link-create, delete) have full MCP parity viamcp/files.ts. - Auth (

 routes/auth.ts): login redirect, API token minting/revocation — REST-only.
 CF Access login is a browser redirect flow; token minting/revocation is a sensitive credential operation kept off the MCP surface. - Workspace-scoped API tokens (